 When Your Child Says, “Nobody Likes Me!”

-How parents can help kids who feel they have no friends.
+How parents can help kids who feel like they have no friends.

 Posted Mar 31, 2017

-What should you do when your child comes home from school and says, “Nobody likes me!”?
-This remark is common from seven-year-olds, who tend to be very self-critical (e.g., Wood, 1997), but kids of any age can sometimes feel friendless.
+What should you do when your child comes home from school and says, “Nobody likes me?"
+This remark is common from 7-year-olds, who tend to be very self-critical (e.g., Wood, 1997), but kids of any age can sometimes feel friendless.

 Your first instinct might be to reassure: “Of course people like you!
 What about Jeffrey?
 He likes you!
 What about Sarah?
 She likes you!”
 Unfortunately, your child will probably respond by arguing harder that he or she is friendless.